-Our regenerative agriculture courses are designed for students who want to be a part of a new way of farming that better supports, and is supported by natural processes, building more resilient farms and farmers in a future of increased seasonal and weather variability.
+Courses are designed for students who want to be a part of a new way of farming that better supports, and is supported by, natural processes.
+In this way, we can build more resilient farms and farmers for the future.

-Championed by the University’s Regenerative Agriculture Alliance, the regenerative agriculture courses have been created in consultation with the Alliance’s Industry Advisory Group, comprised of the country’s leading regenerative agriculture practitioners.
+Championed by the University’s Regenerative Agriculture Alliance, courses have been created in consultation with the Alliance’s Industry Advisory Group, comprising the country’s leading regenerative agriculture practitioners.

-Regenerative Agriculture may be studied either as a Graduate Certificate or as a specialisation in the Bachelor of Science.
-You can also design your degree by studying Regenerative Agriculture as a major in the Bachelor of Arts, Bachelor of Business and Enterprise, Bachelor of Social Science or the Bachelor of Psychological Science.
+Regenerative Agriculture may be studied either as a Diploma, Graduate Certificate, Graduate Diploma or as a specialisation in the Bachelor of Science.
+You can also design your degree by studying Regenerative Agriculture as a major in the Bachelor of Arts, Bachelor of Business and Enterprise, Bachelor of Indigenous Knowledge or the Bachelor of Psychological Science.